 Betty smiling, left the office.

 John had not quite figured out a routine for buying and preparing meals at his home, so he usually ended up at his favorite pub downtown that had a view of the lake.
-He wasn’t starving tonight, but the pints of Guinness tasted extra smooth, and before long, he had finished off four of them.
-Sitting at the bar, John stared at all of the fancy bottles with their magical potions lit up from beneath.
+Sitting at the bar, all the fancy bottles with their magical potions lit from below reflected softly in a mirror, giving them an almost irresistible charm.
 Spotting his go-to Bourbon, Makers Mark, he had the bartender pour him a shot and bring him another Guinness as a chaser.
+He wasn’t hungry tonight, but the pints of Guinness tasted extra smooth, and before long, he had finished off four of them.

-A short time later, noticeably impaired, he believed he was ok to drive the mile and a half to his home.
+A short time later, noticeably impaired, he believed he was ok to drive the mile and half of the mostly residential streets to his home.
 Pulling out of the parking lot, he changed his mind and headed for the highway that would take him north out of town.
-Making it to the railroad crossing, he stopped at the tracks and opened all of the windows to try and let the cool night air keep him awake.
-He could not remember a time when he had been this tired, and his eyelids kept shutting no matter what he did.
+Making it to the railroad crossing, he stopped at the tracks and opened the windows, hoping the cool air would keep him awake.
+He could not remember when he had been this tired, and his eyelids kept shutting no matter what he did.

 The last thing he remembered was a blinding light coming at him at such a rate of speed that he felt like it was going to swallow him whole.
-When he woke up, he was face down in the leaves and could smell the richness of the earth beneath him.
-Standing up, he found himself in woods with fog clinging about knee-high to the ground.
-The fog was so dense the trees look like they had been stuck into it.
-He could hear water running in the distance, and walking in that direction; he found a creek bed.
-He could not see the water because the fog was even denser in the low-lying areas.
-Walking along the embankment, he found what he was looking for—a small farmhouse with a white picket fence and warm, welcoming lights inviting him in.
+When he woke up, he was face down in the leaves and could smell the rich, dampness of the earth beneath him.
+Standing up, he found himself in the woods with a dense knee-high fog clinging to the ground.
+The fog was so thick it made the trees look like they were stuck into it like birthday candles on a cake.
+He could hear water running in the distance, and walking in the direction of the sound, he found a creek bed.
+He couldn’t see the water because the fog was denser in the creek’s shallow valley.
+Walking along the embankment, he found the small farmhouse he was looking for—a tidy home with a white picket fence and warm, welcoming lights that invited him in.